 News and tips

-Planning a night on Netflix, in with the flat mates?
+Planning a night in your flat watching Netflix, AmazonPrime, etc, with the flatmates?
 Here are a few ideas for movies that you can play ‘spot the place’ it was filmed.
-Great way to get some of the Sheffield humour and outlook on life in the UK.
+A great way to get to know the City of Sheffield, Sheffield humour, Sheffield views, Sheffield history and Sheffield locations.

 The next famous has to be Four Lions, a story of failed jihadi suicide bombers, which is funnier than it sounds and definitely worth a rental or purchase and a takeaway in with friends.
 ‘Rubber Dingy Rapids’ will become a new catchphrase among your group.